 Hello again!
 I love it when Fall takes hold and the air is crisp and cool.
 As the weather gets chilly I like cooking heartier dishes with the intent on elevating comfort food.
 I got my hands on some beautiful grass fed organic beef short ribs from The Organic Butcher of McLean and was instantly inspired to create this recipe.
 This cook is a long one so make sure you have some time on your hands before getting started.
 If you do not have a smoker don’t fear, I will talk you through how to make this recipe at home using your oven.
-Now sit back, grab a nice glass of McManis Family Vineyards Cabernet Sauvignon, and enjoy this post for Braised Smoked Beef Short Ribs.
+Now sit back, grab a nice glass of McManis Family Vineyards Cabernet Sauvignon, and enjoy this post for Braised Smoked Beef Short Ribs on the Big Green Egg.

 Now if you haven’t cooked with beef short ribs before I will give you a little background.
 The ribs are taken from the rib/brisket area of cattle.
 This cut makes for very flavorful meat but it is not naturally tender so cooking the ribs for a long period of time gives you the best flavor.
 There are two types of short ribs: 1) Flanken, which are cut across the bone and are 1-2″ in length and 2) English, which are cut parallel to the bone leaving the bone up to 6″ in length.
 This recipe focus on Flanken beef short ribs.